azat-co/fullstack-javascript/chapter4/chapter4.md

     })

-The first line creates the `homeView` object and assigns it to the `homeView` property of the router.
+The first line creates the `homeView` object and assigns it to the `homeView` property of the router object `router`.
 The second line will call the `render()` method in the `homeView` object, triggering the 'Hello World' output.